futel/dialplan-functions/README-deploy.md

 ## Create or check out branch

-Check out or create relevant source branch <branch>. <branch> may be main for a dev branch, but should be a release branch for stage.
+Check out or create relevant source branch <branch>. <branch> may be main or anything for a dev branch, but should be a release branch for stage, and only stage and prod should be on a release branch.

 ## Create namespace